Tips Bulletin

 Brown compost materials make up three-quarters of your compost pile.
 To make finished compost, these compostables are mixed with your green matter in a 3:1 ratio.
 Composting leaves and other brown matter that are just laying around the yard is easy.

 Brown matter comprises dry waste.
 When cleaning your yard, save dried leaves and brown materials for bin, heap, or trench composting.
-You can compost shredded paper and cut-up cardboard for brown materials, as well.
-You can compost newspaper and junk mail as long as the paper is not glossy.
+There are easy ways to compost cardboard, as well.
+You can also compost news paper and junk mail as long as the paper is not glossy.

 How to Make Compost from Kitchen Waste